87 Lafayette Street NYC 10013 - (212) 966-4510

 The new DCTV Cinema, a year-round venue devoted to "all documentary/all the time,” will serve as a destination screen and assembly/symposia space where established and emerging media artists and audiences will interact on a continuous basis.
 They will participate not just in viewing the completed work (the film) but in the process of creation itself—an “atelier” for socially conscious moving-image media.
 After its 2015 opening, the DCTV Cinema will feature over 200 cultural and screen events in the first year at which audiences and artists will watch, shape, and act on new media.
 A large international virtual audience will also be invited to attend most DCTV Cinema events via interactive webcasts.

-In the last five years, DCTV has aggressively upgraded its facilities and production resources to match the demands of the broadcast and distribution marketplace, and at the same time, has built out an exceptional in-house skill bank of technological “know-how” and industry access available to independent media artists at low cost.
+For the last several years, DCTV has been aggressively upgrading its facilities and production resources to match the demands of the broadcast and distribution marketplace.
+At the same time, DCTV has built out an exceptional in-house skill bank of technological “know-how” and industry access available to independent media artists at low cost.

 By adding the DCTV Cinema, a state-of-the-art 73-seat digital public theatre, DCTV will be the first-stop destination for domestic and international artists and audiences engaged in the production of and appreciation of nonfiction programming.